-The experience-based Individual Report route is the only one offered by CICES and does not rely on any academic achievement level.
+The experience-based Individual Report route does not rely on any academic achievement level.
 An Individual Report should cover an aspect, or aspects, of your experience in the civil engineering industry.
-You must demonstrate that you have acquired the equivalent knowledge and understanding of scientific and engineering principles to underpin the UK-SPEC competence standards.
+You must demonstrate that you have acquired the knowledge and understanding of scientific and engineering principles to meet the UK-SPEC competence standards.

-CICES considers that UK-SPEC competencies C, D & E contain similar standards to those that exist in the general and core competencies of CICES Member grade.
-To attain Incorporated Engineer status you must demonstrate the knowledge and understanding underpinning A and B competencies of UK-SPEC which will be in addition to the corporate requirements of CICES.
+CICES considers that UK-SPEC competencies C, D & E contain similar standards to those that exist in the general and core competencies of CICES Member level competencies.

+To attain Chartered Engineer status you must demonstrate the knowledge and understanding, underpinning A & B competencies of UK-SPEC which will be in addition to the corporate requirements of CICES.